A framework towards understanding mesoscopic phenomena: Emergent unpredictability, symmetry breaking and dynamics across scales: Conclusions

 In physics, the notion of mesoscopics often refers to dynamics such as conductance fluctuations in small size devices.
-In the present work we see the scope of ``mesocopic phenomena'' to be much more general: It can also cover many other interesting behavior including biochemical cells with self-organizations \cite{zqq,qian_iop}.
-In fact, it is the description in terms of stochastic nonlinear dynamics, incorporating both chance and necessity \cite{monod_book}, that gives the middle-level system a unique yet universal characteristics \cite{haken_book,qian_iop,aoping, WangPNAS2008_1, WangJCP2010, WangJCP2011, WangJCP2012}.
+In the present work we see the scope of ``mesocopic phenomena'' to be much broader: It can also cover many other interesting behavior including biochemical cells with self-organizations \cite{qian_iop, zqq}.
+In fact, it is the description in terms of stochastic nonlinear dynamics, incorporating both chance and necessity \cite{monod_book}, that gives the ``middle way'' \cite{laughlin_wolynes} a unique yet universal characteristics \cite{ aoping, WangPNAS2008_1, WangADP2015, haken_book, WangJCP2012, qian_iop,WangJCP2010, WangJCP2011}.
 This is one of the most fundamental insights of J.W.
 Gibbs, and the contribution of chemical science to the theory of complexity \cite{wolynes_sfi}.